Evading Toxicity Detection with ASCII-art: A Benchmark of Spatial Attacks on Moderation Systems

 \section{Abstract}

-We introduce a novel family of adversarial attacks that exploit the inability of language models to interpret ASCII art.
-To evaluate these attacks, we propose the ToxASCII benchmark\footnote{https://github.com/Serbernari/ToxASCII} and develop two custom ASCII art fonts: one leveraging special tokens and another using text-filled letter shapes.
-Our attacks achieve a perfect 1.0 Attack Success Rate across ten models, including OpenAI's o1-preview and LLaMA 3.1.
+We introduce a novel class of adversarial attacks on toxicity detection models that exploit language models' failure to interpret spatially structured text in the form of ASCII art.
+To evaluate the effectiveness of these attacks, we propose ToxASCII, a benchmark designed to assess the robustness of toxicity detection systems against visually obfuscated inputs.
+Our attacks achieve a perfect Attack Success Rate (ASR) across a diverse set of state-of-the-art large language models and dedicated moderation tools, revealing a significant vulnerability in current text-only moderation systems.